Onigiri Japanese Rice Balls make great lunches or snacks that you can fill and top with whatever you want!Jump to Recipe

 - rice seasoning (furikake)-my personal favorite

 Don’t feel constricted though.
 Put whatever you want in the middle.
 Hate fish or don’t eat meat?
 Do a seaweed salad or coleslaw.
 I kind of want to make one where I season the rice with lime and pack the middle with lime and cumin roasted chickpeas.
-I would top it with some kind of seed maybe?
-I think that would be tasty.

-I hope you enjoyed this post!
+Hopefully, you enjoyed this post!
 Next week I’ll be back with more Japanese comfort food (Japanese Beef Curry).

 Onigiri Japanese Rice Balls